Image

 Full Description

-Students can take upper-division French courses abroad, either through Kent's own year-long program with the University of Bordeaux or with any accredited study abroad program offered by another university.
+Students can take upper-division French courses abroad, either through Kent's own program with the Paris Institute or with any accredited study abroad program offered by another university.
 Such programs may be for one semester, one academic year or one summer.
-They most benefit students who have already acquired a strong command of the language here before leaving, however.
+However, they most benefit students who have already acquired a strong command of the language here before leaving.

 Admission Requirements